 How to Use Existing AutoHotkey Scripts

 You don’t need to write a single line of code to start with AutoHotkey.
 Search the web for existing scripts that AutoHotkey users have created and shared.
-To start with, you can download a collection of existing AutoHotkey scripts.
-I just saved this whole Dropbox folder to my Dropbox account.
-This folder contains scripts as well as list and some explanation of these scripts.

 The easiest way to launch a script is to extract the file with .ahk extension and double click it.